 After an hour, it’s time to do it again.
 He pulls on dark headphones that blare AC/DC or Metallica or Green Day, or any one of the classic rock acts that filled stadiums before his time.
 The musical tastes came from traveling to races with his dad and loading the discs into the Dodge Ram’s CD player.
 He doesn’t understand today’s music.
 “The newer stuff just kind of sucks,” he said.
 Gearing up, his jersey gets caught on his body protector.
 Julie fixes the snag but he doesn’t seem to notice.
 He’s staring again.
 She hugs him, gives him a fist bump and tells him “You got this.”

 The son she carried everywhere as a child rides away on a motorcycle and Julie returns to her spot along the fence, alone.

 If you enjoyed this story and want to see more, consider becoming a patron.
-For as little as $1 a month, you can become part of the We Went Fast team and get access to exclusive content, free swag, discounts and even help me pick/choose/find stories.
+You can become part of the We Went Fast team and get access to exclusive content, free swag and discounts.
 Or buy a t-shirt or hat.
 Everything is poured back into keeping this going.

 Share the story and leave a comment!
 And thank you for reading.